psychoinformatics-de/ipsy-docs/content/pages/services.rst

 notebooks are currently supported.
 If you would like an account for yourself or to teach a class, contact Alex.

-Note, this service is currently in Alpha and *will* move to new hardware sometime in 2018.
+Note, this service is currently in alpha.
+The URZ, as a result of our successful trial, will host a JupyterHub instance and make it available for university use sometime in 2019.

 .. _JupyterHub: https://jupyter.org